GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-29-gengyuan-zhang-back-end-progress.md

 4) Error when importing MySQL database, solved by [this](https://stackoverflow.com/questions/20488311/error-1049-42000-unknown-database-localized-wordpress-database)

+5) Added some files that won't be tracked and won't be added to github, [here](https://docs.github.com/en/free-pro-team@latest/github/using-git/ignoring-files) is the documentation.
+I selected the the last one : "Excluding local files without creating a .gitignore file".

 Notes:
 1) Next time when I run the backend on my local, I need to update the .env file as in the documentation.